-Deckskiller of a summer of low ≤ 5
+Probability of occurrence in % low ≤ 5

-Probability of occurrence in % moderate > 5 ≤ 20
+moderate > 5 ≤ 20

 high > 20

-Ourselation and import in low ≥ 100 ≤ 200
+Cumulative net impact in € million over 5 years low ≥ 100 ≤ 200

-Cumulative net impact in € million over 5 years medium > 200 ≤ 300
+over 5 years medium > 200 ≤ 300

-, high > 300
+high > 300

-Regulatory framework: The risk situation of OGE is largely governed by the regulatory environment.
+Regulatory framework: The risk situation of the Group, in particular of OGE, is largely governed by the regulatory environment.
 As a regulated company, OGE's earnings situation and earnings prospects are directly dependent upon decisions made by the regulatory authorities.
 Important parameters affecting regulated revenues are the approval of the cost base, return on equity, the general sectoral productivity factor and the company-specific efficiency factor.
 The decisions of the authorities affect the company's revenues, earnings and liquidity situation.